Session 1

 Let the robot move with hands-on experiences

-The course introduces students to mobile robotics which can be seen in many areas such as vacuum cleaning robot (iRobot Roomba), delivering foods at restaurants, moving packages at warehouses like Amazon fulfillment Center, self-driving mobile vehicles, and medical service robot to deliver materials to save lives or communicate doctors with peoples including patients, or even actively utilized in military.
+The course introduces students to mobile robotics which can be seen in many areas such as vacuum cleaning robots (iRobot Roomba), delivering foods at restaurants, moving packages at warehouses like Amazon fulfillment Center, self-driving mobile vehicles, medical service robots that deliver materials to save lives and to communicate between doctors and patients and the military.

-The mobile robotics consists of locomotion (propelling to move such as electric motors), perception (sensing technology), and so on where you will learn from basic electronics, electrical circuits to test sensors, and basic programming (C/C++) to control the robot propulsion to get goals such as line tracking, obstacle avoidance, object following, or vision sensing for obtaining goals used in many applications.
+Mobile robotics depends on locomotion (propelling to move such as electric motors) and perception (sensing technology).
+You will learn about basic electronics, electrical circuits for testing sensors, and basic programming (C/C++) to control robot propulsion to achieve goals such as line tracking, obstacle avoidance, object following or vision sensing for obtaining goals used in many applications.

 Curriculum

-You will learn from constructing circuits to test sensors, and programming (C/C++, or python) to control the robot.
-The mobile robotics course is a hands-on experience while having fun that basically use:
+You will learn from constructing circuits to test sensors and programming (C/C++, or python) to control the robot.
+The mobile robotics course is a fun hands-on experience that includes:

 • A statically stable robot frame to learn robot mechanisms